bkjaya2020/jmcad-pre-installed-docker/README.md

-# jmcad
+# A docker image pre-installed jmcad based on solarkennedy/wine-x11-novnc-docker
-Docker image based on JMCAD &amp; solarkennedy/wine-x11-novnc-docker
+A docker image pre-installed jmcad based on solarkennedy/wine-x11-novnc-docker